 The particular random walk we have chosen as our model is of course just one of many possibilities.
 We might instead for example list the primes as the elements of the grid $\zz^d$ for $d\ge1$.
 It is a classical theorem of P\'{o}lya \cite{Polya:1921tg} (see also \cite[Chapter \rm{XIV}.7]{Feller:1968wy} or \cite[\S1.6]{Norris:1998wc}) that a simple symmetric walk on this grid (that is, one in which it is only possible to move from a given point to one of the $2d$ neighbouring points, each with equal probability), is recurrent for $d=1$ and $d=2$, but transient for $d\ge3$.

-In particular, if Tyche's UHF algebra is constructed according to her drunken walk through an infinite flat city, she still obtains the universal UHF algebra $\mathcal{Q}$.
+In particular, if our random UHF algebra is constructed according to a drunken walk through an infinite flat city, we still obtain the universal UHF algebra $\mathcal{Q}$.
 For this reason, one might (and the author personally does) think of $\mathcal{Q}$ as \emph{the drunkard's UHF algebra}.
 On the other hand, to paraphrase Kakutani \cite[\S3.2]{Durrett:1996tt}, a drunk \emph{bird} (who flies around $\zz^3$) will almost surely produce a UHF algebra of finite type.